 He explains that while technology has been advancing rapidly over the last couple of years, people are not.
 People take a lot longer to develop and change over generations.
 Therefore, in order to maximize the value of the technologies that are being developed, designers first need to understand people.

 Schybergson believes that overall together with design, technology and organisation, the design industry is doing a lot to help make the world a better place but that it can also do more, “By collaborating and by embracing hope and not fear, you’ll go further and you’ll change the world in a positive way.”

-Watch the complete talk below:
+Scroll to watch the complete talk below.